Livtar Singh - Singer / Composer / Songwriter

 They both converted to the Sikh faith and changed their names and took the last name Khalsa.
 Their bond strengthened when they discovered they both play guitar, have similar influences in Sixties rock music, and like to hike in the desert.

 As Livtar put it, they are trying to steer both themselves and their listeners towards consciousness, fun and ecstasy at the same time.
 Their lives are geared, not towards the earth, but towards their higher consciousness.
 However, there is no reason why consciousness shouldn’t sneak up on you while you're listening to music and feeling good.

-Below you will find our selection of products by Livtar Singh, competitively priced, and with FREE Shipping to US Retail Customers.
+Below you will find our selection of products by Livtar Singh, competitively priced, and with FREE Shipping to US Customers.